 Usually, while cooking, frequently flipping the meat up and down is what we do, and for the briskets, the cooking process isn’t any different from that.

 But as it’s a low and slow cooking process, it’s better to keep the fat side down most of the time so that the other side remains protected from getting burnt.

-- Do you cut the fat cap off brisket?
+Do you cut the fat cap off the brisket?